ravibandari68/CKAD_prep/service_accounts.md

 You create a LimitRange in a namespace.
 When a pod is created in that namespace:

 -> If no requests/limits are defined, defaults are applied.

 -> If the pod requests more than the max allowed, it’s rejected.

-requests and limits are pod-level but LimitRange is Namespace level.
+Note: requests and limits are pod-level but LimitRange is Namespace level.